 Events are recorded when interesting things take place in the user journey.
 Events may contain additional information about what happened.
-They are stored on WonderPush servers for 3 months.
+WonderPush stores them for 3 months.

 A few common examples of events are: